Office of Public Works: Organisation

-The Commissioners comprise a Chairman (as of 2021, Maurice Buckley and two other commissioners.
-The OPW's management board, which includes the chairman and Commissioners, and Heads of Divisions - including the State Architect - is the group which directs the activities of the Office and advises the relevant Minister and Minister of State on policy.
+The Commissioners comprise a Chairman (as of 2021, Maurice Buckley) and two other commissioners.
+The OPW's management board, which includes the chairman and commissioners, and heads of divisions - including the State Architect - is the group which directs the activities of the Office, and advises the relevant Minister and Minister of State on policy.

-The Commissioners of Public Works operate under the mandate of, and are responsible for the exercise of the powers, duties and functions conferred on them by the Public Works (Ireland) Act 1831 and subsequent legislation, to, the Minister for Public Expenditure, National Development Plan Delivery and Reform.
-This authority has largely been delegated to the Minister of State at the Department of Public Expenditure, National Development Plan Delivery and Reform with responsibility for the Office of Public Works, to whom the Office's annual report is submitted.
-The Minister for Public Expenditure, National Development Plan Delivery and Reform remains responsible to Dáil Éireann for the exercise and performance of any powers and duties delegated to the Minister of State, and the use of certain powers by the Commissioners requires ministerial consent.
+The Commissioners of Public Works operate under the mandate of, and are responsible for the exercise of the powers, duties and functions conferred on them by, the Public Works (Ireland) Act 1831 and subsequent legislation, to, the Minister for Public Expenditure, Infrastructure, Public Service Reform and Digitalisation.
+This authority has largely been delegated to the Minister of State at the Department of Public Expenditure, Infrastructure, Public Service Reform and Digitalisation with responsibility for the Office of Public Works, to whom the Office's annual report is submitted.
+The Minister for Public Expenditure, Infrastructure, Public Service Reform and Digitalisation remains responsible to Dáil Éireann for the exercise and performance of any powers and duties delegated to the Minister of State, and the use of certain powers by the Commissioners requires ministerial consent.

 The staff of the organisation comprise part of the Civil Service of the State.
 The OPW is a "scheduled Office" under the Public Service Management Act 1997, which sets out arrangements for the management of Departments and Offices and the specification of individual responsibilities and accountability at a senior level.
 The Chairman of the Commissioners is the administrative Head of the OPW and is also the Accounting Officer for the OPW.
 The OPW is the subject of a specific Vote of the Oireachtas for annual funding, currently Vote 13, and receives also funding from client departments, offices and agencies - the resulting accounts are submitted to the Comptroller and Auditor-General annually.